-Wondering if Stranger Things 4 is ok for kids?
+The first 4 episodes of Stranger Things Season 5 have been released in time for Thanksgiving.
 Seasons 1-3 of Stranger Things are pretty evenly violent and scary and are rated TV-14.
 However, Stranger Things 4 is a whole different level and has a TV-MA rating.
-Well it was rated TV-MA and then recently changed to TV-14, however, it deserves that TV-MA rating.
-Stranger Things 4 is not for kids.
-Here’s what parents need to know in this Stranger Things 4 Parents Guide.
+Well, it was rated TV-MA and then recently changed to TV-14, however, it deserves that TV-MA rating.
+Stranger Things Season 5 is rated TV-14, but I would rate it TV-MA.
+Here’s what parents need to know in this Stranger Things 5 Parents Guide.

-Stranger Things Season 4 is rated TV-14 for fear, language, disturbing images, gore, and smoking.
+Stranger Things Season 5 is rated TV-14 for fear, gore, language, disturbing images, and smoking, but it should be rated TV-MA for violence.

 Why is Stranger Things Rated TV-14?

-Stranger Things 4 is rated TV-14 for horror elements and language which means some content may not be suitable for kids under 17.
-Seasons 1-3 of Stranger Things were also rated TV-14, however Stranger Things 4 was rated TV-MA.
+Stranger Things 5 is rated TV-14 for mostly horror elements and language which means some content may not be suitable for kids under 14.

-So here’s a twist.
-Stranger Things 4 was rated TV-MA and then updated to TV-14.
-I’m unsure why the change back, because it totally deserves a TV-MA rating due to violence.
+I’m not sure why Netflix hasn’t give it a TV-MA rating due to violence.
 Some other Netflix teen shows get a TV-MA rating for f-words like Outer Banks, and it’s way more tame.

-There is a lot of profanity in Stranger Things like sh*t, bullsh*t, a**, damn, bit*h, and taking the Lord’s name in vain like Jesus, Jesus Christ, and g-ddammit.
-Swearing is quite frequent.
-There was use of the f-word, but it’s not throughout the show or else they definitely would have had to keep the TV-MA rating.
+There is a lot of profanity in Stranger Things like sh*t, bullsh*t, and g-ddamn.
+Those are probably the most frequent and worst offenders.
+Other words like a**, a**hole, damn, bit*h, pussy, and taking the Lord’s name in vain like Jesus, Jesus Christ, are also prevalent.

 One of the reasons I like Stranger Things as an adult is because I can take some creepy, but I don’t like gory.
-Welp, Stranger Things 4 got bloody, gory, and all out crazy.
-Children are murdered and shown dead with blood all over them.
-Not only children are murdered but other characters are killed and tortured.
+Welp, Stranger Things 4 and 5 got bloody, gory, and all out crazy.

 Not only is there a lot of violence, but there are also themes of revenge, dark memories, and psychological horror.
 However, there are themes of courage, bravery, family, and friendship.